-Neglect is the failure of any person who has responsibility for the charge, care or custody of an adult at risk to provide the amount and type of care that a reasonable person would be expected to provide.
+Neglect is the failure of any person who has responsibility for the charge, care or custody of a vulnerable adult to provide the amount and type of care that a reasonable person would be expected to provide.
 Behaviour that can lead to neglect includes: ignoring medical or physical needs; failing to allow access to appropriate health, social care and educational services; and withholding the necessities of life such as medication, adequate nutrition, hydration or heating.